lode/trello-epic-relations/README.md

 It works with native checklists and card attachments, so your data is yours even when you don't use the plugin.

 Currently, you can't manually add/remove tasks in a checklist of an epic card or remove an epic card attachment of a task card.
+Instead, use the card buttons to manage relationshis.

 ## Install